 This improved intelligence enables us to focus on what’s truly important and real, and to avoid faulty conclusions.
 Evolved consciousness dissolves the numbness, illusions, and inner conflict that impede our humanity, freeing us to become the creators of our destiny.
 It gives us wisdom, compassion, and direction.
 We’re no longer so fearful of change or of death.
 We’re more appreciative of our life and all life, including the life of our descendents.
 (A search of the internet reveals how little thought and affection are given to still-to-be-conceived humanity).

 With higher consciousness, we see our vital contribution to the state of the world.
 We take personal responsibility for what’s not working.
-The feeling is, “I have to become wiser and stronger in myself in order to do something about the corruption that’s undermining my country’s institutions.”
-We can comprehend the essentials of that corruption.
+The feeling might be, for instance, “I have to become wiser and stronger in myself in order to do something about the corruption that’s undermining my country’s institutions.”
 More evolved, we’re no longer so protective of personal advantages and egotism because our new consciousness informs us that our wellbeing is intimately connected to the wellbeing of all.
 We connect with the will and the power to do our best.
-At this point, what philosophers call “determinism” in human affairs becomes “free will.”
+At this point, what philosophers call “determinism” in human affairs becomes the more evolved power of free will, our capacity to rendez-vous with destiny.

 This concept of inner progress isn’t naïve idealism.
 We very likely have to grow our consciousness to save ourselves from irreparable destruction.
 Right now, we’re not able to unite with clear resolve because our lack of evolvement makes us too fearful, hostile, and self-centered.
 Opponents of the idea of evolved consciousness have followed the path of least resistance regarding their self-development.
 Their shallow consciousness makes them too fearful to give up outdated concepts and orientations, and it prevents them from connecting emotionally with the awesome value of future generations.